Hirzebruch-Zagier cycles in $p$-adic families and adjoint $L$-values: Introduction

 \subsection{Acknowledgements}

-We thank Matteo Longo for many useful conversations related to this project.
+We thank Raul Alonso, Matteo Longo, Peter Neamti, and Ju-Feng Wu for useful conversations related to this project.
+We are also indebted to the anonymous referee, whose comments and suggestions have led to many improvements of the article.
 M.-H. N. is pleased to acknowledge the financial support by the Laboratoire CRM-CNRS IRL (ex-UMI) 3457 for his extended stay in Winter 2021 at the Centre de recherches math\'ematiques (CRM), and for three short visits in 2022, 2023 and 2024.